GroceriStar/showcase/README.md

 https://codesandbox.io/s/n1p6k7n440

-Showcase have search by Tittle
+Showcase have search by Title
 Modals with layouts
 Connection to fetch
 Can be quickly replaced with "fake api"